by Baloney Bill

 I said a quick thank you to God and headed over to...
 But something was wrong.
 There was the life jacket floating, still buckled, but no Russ.

 Maddie pulled the life jacket out of the water in disbelief and terror.
 She wailed and gasped for breath.

 I stopped the boat engine so we could listen for him calling or crying.
 He could swim a little, but not much, and usually with water wings on.
 I climbed to the highest point of the boat to get the best look.
 He was not anywhere.
 There was nothing to see.
 Nothing to hear.
-I forced myself not to appear panicked although I was.
-I had to keep calm and find him.
+I forced myself to appear calm, but inside I was totally panicking.
+I had to regain my composure and find him.

 I started the boat and made slow paths back and forth, back and forth, all the while praying and concentrating on the water.
 After a while, I didn't know what else to do.
 I looked at Maddie and her face was enraged as she started in shouting at me amidst her sobbing.

 "How...could...he...get...the...life...jacket...unbuckled?
 What...did...you...do?
 I...will...never...forgive...you...Never.
 We...have...to...find...him.
 Have...to.
 Have...to."

 I didn't say anything, could think of nothing to say.
 Russ had on the life jacket.
 Then it hit me -- that third strap on the life jacket.
 That had to be it, I thought as I kept scanning.